Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 The large order program: Unlock catering orders

-The large order program is an invite-only feature that unlocks access to high-value orders and catering orders.
+The large order program is an invite-only feature that unlocks high-value orders and catering orders.
 It’s a great way to increase your order volume and give you the opportunity to earn the highest tips.

 Order requests that require a Red Card will have a notice